jayjoshi9727/Emotion_Detection_In_Chatbots/README.md

 ```

   .
-  ├── research_paper                 # research papers relevant for emotion detection in chatbots (more to be added yet..)
+  ├── research_paper                 # research papers relevant for emotion detection in chatbots (more to be added yet..).
   ├── data_preprocessing.py          # python code to preprocess and clean nlp dataset
   ├── model.py                       # python code to define and train stacked deep learning model
   ├── model_evaluation.py            # python code to evalaute deep learning models